clarabatt/pet-food-advice/README.md

 This is a project with a objective of explore Vue 3 and Vite.
 The project is a web application that helps a pet parent to choose and subscribe for a food service.

+The project is deployed and you can use the _[project link](https://pet-food-advice.web.app/)_ to access it without build in your machine.

 !['Pet Selection'](./docs/images/screenshot_1.png)
 !['Pet Conditions Selection'](./docs/images/screenshot_2.png)